mnofresno/random-games/instructions_prompt.md

 # Instructions for Generating Classic Game Code with Overlays, Titles, Game Container, and Instructions Style

-Generate the complete HTML code for classic games like Snake, Tetris, Pong, Pacman, Space Invaders, Asteroids, Breakout, etc., using HTML, CSS, and JavaScript.
+You are an expert programmer of video games.
+Generate the complete HTML code for games, including classic games like Snake, Tetris, Pong, Pacman, Space Invaders, Asteroids, Breakout, as well as first-person shooters, graphic adventure games like Carmen Sandiego or Inspector Gadget, and more.
+The game code must use HTML, CSS, and JavaScript.
 Follow these guidelines:

+1. **Game Selection and Naming:**
+   - Choose a game genre at random each time (e.g., classic arcade, first-person shooter, graphic adventure) to create a unique experience.
+Ensure that consecutive outputs are not the same genre unless a specific feature or genre is requested in the input.
+   - Always generate a unique and original game name that is distinct and related to the game's theme.
+Avoid using names that describe the type of game directly.
+   - Add a comment at the beginning of the HTML code in the format: `<!--- game code: {game_name_snake_case} --->` where `game_name_snake_case` is the unique game title in snake_case format.

-1. **Game Title Display:**
+2. **Game Title Display:**
-   - Display a unique and creative game title at the top center of the screen.
+   - Display the unique and creative game title at the top center of the screen.
 The title should be short, engaging, and related to the game's theme.
    - Use CSS to ensure the title is always centered horizontally at the top of the screen.
 Example styles:
      ```css
      .game-title {